 Postdoctoral Fellowship Training Program

 The University of San Francisco is an independent, private, nonprofit institution of higher education and one of 28 Jesuit Catholic colleges and universities in the United States.
-During the 2020-2021 academic year, the University of San Francisco enrolled more than 10,000 students in its five schools and colleges and is one of the most ethnically diverse universities in the nation.
-In the latest U.S. News & World Report, the University was rated 4th in the nation for student diversity and 14th for campuses with the most international students.
+The University of San Francisco enrolls more than 10,000 students in its five schools and colleges and is one of the most ethnically diverse universities in the nation.
+In the 2022 U.S. News & World Report, the University was rated 1st in the nation for student diversity.

 Counseling and Psychological Services (CAPS) is located on our beautiful 55-acre hilltop campus next to Golden Gate Park overlooking downtown San Francisco and the Pacific Ocean.